freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/lifting-gates.md

 <img src="lifting-gate-inspector.png" width="322" class="img-fluid float-end" style="margin-left: 15px">

 In order to add the lifting gate feature to a gate, select the game object of the gate and click on *Add Component* in the inspector.
-Select it by searching or navigating to *Visual Pinball -> Mechs -> Gate Lifter*.
+Select it by searching or navigating to *Pinball -> Mechs -> Gate Lifter*.

 ### Lifting Angle